juliapetrie/3D-PacMan/README.md

 - Create two more map levels, each with greater complexity - Julia, Stefan
 - Create a UI and menu’s -Julia
 - Create advanced ghost implementations building off of the prior week, including homing effect for ghosts and Pacman on collision - Ivona
+- Created the look of the ghosts - Ivona
 - Continued development of Launchpads and addition of teleportation - Stefan
 - Audio script - Daniel
 - Add effects (Pacman flash effect), sound effects/audio setup, and other polish (JUICE) - Julia, Daniel